supersume/android_page_curl/README.md

 # android_page_curl

-Xamarin port of the iOS library android_page_curl for creating page curl/flip effect on Android using OpenGL ES.
+Xamarin port of the Android library android_page_curl for creating page curl/flip effect on Android using OpenGL ES.

 NOTE
 ====